cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Please check the access rights for the directories of the local variables.
-In case %TEMP% and %TMP% are not set, please set these environment variables to an appropiate path.
+In case %TEMP% and %TMP% are not set, please set these environment variables to an appropriate path.
 In case they are set please verify if you have access rights to create files and folders.